- Length 4 year full-time

 STAT3038 Actuarial Techniques

-6 units from completion of one of the following humanities courses offered by The Australian National University:
+6 units from completion of one of the following humanities courses at the The Australian National University:

 PHIL1005 Logic and Critical Thinking